nus-cs2103/website-base/schedule/evidence/project.md

   This LO requires coordination and cooperation among team members.
 It also requires a few days to complete; we recommend that you start it early in the week rather than just before the tutorial day.
 </tip-box>

-This LO can earn you 2 participation marks, 1 mark for the individual component and 1 for the team component.
+==This LO can earn you 3 participation marks==, 2 mark for the individual component and 1 bonus mark for the team component.
 You can omit either one of them.

 :bulb: When working with existing code, a safe approach is to **change the code in very small steps, each resulting in a verifiable change** without breaking the app.
 For example, when adding a new `sort` command, the first few steps can be,
 1. Teach the app to accept a `sort` command but ignore it.